 - 1 teaspoon minced garlic

-- 4 cups beet (or other) greens, rinsed, dried and chopped into 1" pieces
+- 4 cups beet greens or other, rinsed, dried and chopped into 1" pieces

 - 1 Tablespoon fresh lemon juice